SEMICeu/semic_pledges/UserGuide/AnalysingPledges.md

 - *1-PreProcessing.py* : Located in the **2.1.
 WordEmbedding** folder, this script applies the different preprocessing procedures to the *CleanedData.csv* and returns a new CSV file with the pre-processed pledges.

 - *2-WordEmbedding.py* : Located in the **2.1.
-WordEmbedding** folder, this script creates a new CSV file contained vectors of the indexed pre-processed pledges (*IndexedDataV1.csv).
+WordEmbedding** folder, this script creates a new CSV file containing vectors of the indexed pre-processed pledges (*IndexedDataV1.csv*).

 - *1-Clustering.py* : Located in the **2.2.
 PledgesClustering** folder, this script uses the indexed pledges to identify and label 6 cluster of pledges in the data.
 This script also provides some basic visuals (t-SNE plot of each cluster)

 - *1-ResultsExtraction.py* : Located in the **3.
 ResultsExtraction** folder, this script extracts the dated results sentences found in *CleanedData.csv*.

-**NB:** For grouping the pledges in more or less than 6 clusters, one can replace the **6** in line 32 of *1-Clustering.py* by the number of one's choice.
+**NB:** For grouping the pledges in more or less than 6 clusters, you can replace the **6** in line 32 of *1-Clustering.py* by the number of your choice.

 After running those scripts, the excel containing the final results will be created in the **OutputFile** folder under the name **Clusters.xlsx** and **NerResults.xlsx**.

 ## 3) Visualising the results

-For each of the tasks, different scripts have been created to visualize the results and facilitate the analysis.
-One can find here a short description of what each of those script can provide:
+For each of the tasks, different scripts have been created to visualize the results and facilitate the analysis of the results.
+You can find here a short description of what each of those script can provide:

 - *2-DataVisualisation.py* in **1.
 DataExploration**: Creates basic visuals to get a first overview of the pledges after cleaning (see [Documentation](/README.md#early-data-visualization))